Last Updated on

 - Avoid excessive clothing.
 Wear clothes made of light fabric to ensure good circulation.

-Following Remedies May Come Handy to Deal with Pain During Pregnancy
+Home Remedies to Deal With Pain During Pregnancy

 - Body massage is one of the best ways to get relief from body pains, especially back pain and hip discomfort.